This is a continuation of the article, how was that oil painting made part 1.

 If You’d Like More…

-My e-book called The Secrets of Oil Painting Techniques Made-Easy covers the entire process in great detail by pulling back the curtain for you as far as techniques, processes, and all those secrets you want to know.
+My 7 Video Instruction Series called Oil Painting Formula covers the entire process in great detail by pulling back the curtain for you as far as techniques, processes, and all those secrets you want to know.

 It’s the newest way of teaching old solid oil painting principles